WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ```

 :::note
-Auto-completion of the `--rule-names` parameter will not work correctly if it is added at the end of the migration parameters.
+Auto-completion of the `--rule-names` parameter will not work correctly if it is added at the end of the hive migration parameters.
 See the [troubleshooting guide](./troubleshooting.md#rule-names) for workarounds.
 :::

 ----